ntehseen/The-Layman-Hall-Theater/README.md

 ![Website Preview](preview.png)

-> Note: Replace `preview.png` with the actual file name of your website preview image.
-If you have a live preview, you can include a link to it here.

 ## Features

 - **Event Information:** Details about Broadway performances, jazz concerts, science fiction stage productions, and lecture series.